 It seems that letting preschoolers be preschoolers is the least — and the most — we can do for them.

-Photos: Let the Children Play, Creative Child, Let Children Play, Academic Advancement
+Photos: Let the Children Play, Creative Child, Susan Sachs Lipman, Let the Children Play, Academic Advancement

 For more information see: